1. This notice replaces Customs Notice 15-023.

 9. Until such time as the CBSA implements and mandates a complete in-transit solution, the CBSA will not issue AMPS penalties for failing to electronically transmit in-transit conveyance data.
 During this period, carriers arriving only with goods moving in-transit will be exempt from the mandatory provision of pre-arrival information.

-10. Highway carriers will continue to report in-transit movements on paper according to existing processes found in CBSA Memorandum D3-4-5, Highway Cargo – In-transit Movements.
+10. Highway carriers will continue to report in-transit movements on paper according to existing processes found in CBSA Memorandum D3-4-2, Highway Pre-arrival and Reporting Requirements.

 11. Rail carriers may continue to report in-transit movements on paper using form BSF708; or alternatively, they may choose to transmit an electronic conveyance report without using the cargo exception code “8” for in-transits.
 Rail carriers who choose to transmit electronic conveyance reports for in-transit movements will also be required to transmit electronic in-transit cargo data.
 Rail carriers are required to transmit cargo as an import movement to Canada, and are asked to include the text “in-transit goods” in the special instructions field of the cargo transmission.